liftforward/integration-docs/README.md

 ### Merchant Identifiers and Access Keys
 There are two environments: `test` and `production`.

-Our merchant integration specialist will be supplying you with test credentials to start with.
+Our merchant integration specialist will be supplying you with test credentials for each.

 Example Credentials:
 ```